bueda/tornado-boilerplate/README.md

 look at the documentation indicates that this basic template is compatible, but none of our Tornado applications are using templates at the moment, so it hasn't been tested.

-The boilerplate also needs to create a template Loader that looks in the proper directories - i.e. both the root `templates/` and `templates/` subdirectories in each handler.

 ### vendor